Jack Suwinski Preview, Player Props: Pirates vs. Braves

-On Friday, Jack Suwinski (batting .258 in his past 10 games) and the Pittsburgh Pirates face the Atlanta Braves, whose starting pitcher will be Bryce Elder.
-First pitch is at 7:20 PM ET.
+The Pittsburgh Pirates, including Jack Suwinski and his .645 slugging percentage over his past 10 games, battle starting pitcher Dylan Dodd and the Atlanta Braves at Truist Park, Saturday at 7:20 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Brewers.
+He hit a home run while going 1-for-4 in his most recent game against the Braves.

 Jack Suwinski Game Info & Props vs. the Braves